DUI Lawyer in Fort Lauderdale Protecting Your Rights

 These are just some of the defenses that can be raised in a DUI case.
 If you have been charged with DUI, it is important that you contact an experienced DUI attorney who can help you defend against the charges and protect your rights

-Contact George Reres Law, P.A.
-Today For Strong and Compassionate Service
+Contact A Fort Lauderdale DUI Defense Lawyer Today For Strong And Compassionate Service

 Not all DUI lawyers are the same.
 With experience as a federal criminal defense lawyer, George Reres can provide you with the concrete and thoughtful defense that you need in your DUI case.
 Whether this is your first DUI or you have been charged with multiple DUI offenses, we can help.
 Serious consequences like jail time, fines, license suspensions, and more can threaten your livelihood.
 Prior convictions can make matters worse.